felangel/bloc/packages/bloc_concurrency/README.md

 - `sequential` - process events sequentially
 - `droppable` - ignore any events added while an event is processing
 - `restartable` - process only the latest event and cancel previous event handlers
+- `sequentialDroppable` - a combination of `sequential` and `droppable` which will drop specified events by type if one is already being processed in sequence

 ## Usage